[last updated November 2021]

 - Communication data: which includes any communication that you send to us.
 This might be when you fill out a survey or questionnaire, join our mailing list or when you contact us through the contact form on our website, through email, text, social media messaging, social media posting or any other communication that you send us.
 If you sign in using social media, we receive (by your consent) additional information such as your profile picture and social profile ID.
 We process this data for the purposes of communicating with you, for record keeping and for the establishment, pursuance or defence of legal claims.
 Our lawful ground for this processing is our legitimate interests which in this case are to reply to communications sent to us, to keep records and to establish, pursue or defend legal claims.

 - Customer Data: which includes data you give to us when you purchase goods and/or services from us including any of our courses.
 This will include basic information about you and also the information we require for billing purposes such as your name, title, billing address, delivery address email address, phone number, contact details, purchase details and your card details (last digits only).
 We use third party services for processing payments such as PayPal, Braintree and Stripe and we do not receive or store your full card payment information.
-For cryptocurrency payments we also keep full transaction details including wallet and IP addresses used in relation to the payment.
-We process this data to supply the goods and/or services you have expressed an interest in or purchased and to keep records of such transactions.
 Our lawful ground for this processing is the performance of a contract between you and us and/or taking steps at your request to enter into such a contract and our legitimate business interest of keeping records for accounting purposes.

 - User Data: which includes data about how you use our website and any online services together with any data that you post for publication on our website or through other online services.
 We process this data to operate our website and ensure relevant content is provided to you, to ensure the security of our website, to maintain back- ups of our website and/or databases and to enable publication and administration of our website, other online services and business.
 Our lawful ground for this processing is our legitimate interests which in this case are to enable us to properly administer our website and our business.